-Allow me to begin by asking you a series of questions just to make you think.
+Growing Up In Praise – Allow me to begin by asking you a series of questions just to make you think.
 Should mature believers praise God the way the Bible instructs them to praise God?
 Do mature believers praise God in the bad times as well as the good times?
 Do mature believers desire other believers to praise God?
 Why?
-Why is it important to me that you praise God?
-Why is it important to God you praise God?
+Why is it important to me that you praise God, and why is it important to God you praise God?
 So, there must be some reason(s) he wants us to GROW UP IN PRAISE.

 by Pastor Delbert Young